crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 22. The [ZoomInAndOutXWalkViewActivity](ZoomInAndOutXWalkViewActivity.java) sample check whether xwalkview can zoom, include:
+### 22. The [XWalkViewWithZoomInAndOut](XWalkViewWithZoomInAndOut.java) sample check whether xwalkview can zoom, include:

 * XWalkView can zoom in, zoom out, zoom by